zhanghongce/HWMCC19-in-CHC/figs/compare.md

-# Figures for Experiment Results
+# Figures for Additional Experiment Results

 The table of running time collected from our experiments can be found [here](https://github.com/zhanghongce/HWMCC19-in-CHC/blob/logs/exec-time-summary.csv).